ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 * Firewall-router will require that you [enable IP spoofing checks](https://{DomainName}/docs/vpc?topic=vpc-ip-spoofing-about#ip-spoofing-enable-check).
 * An SSH key to connect to the virtual servers.
 If you don't have an SSH key, see [the instructions](/docs/vpc?topic=vpc-ssh-keys) for creating a key for VPC.

-See the [prerequisites](https://github.com/IBM-Cloud/vpc-transit#prerequisites) for options to install the prerequisites.
+See the [prerequisites](https://github.com/IBM-Cloud/vpc-transit#prerequisites) for a few options including a Dockerfile to easily create the prerequisite environment.

 In addition: